Jeff Kirk Named Executive Vice President of Applied AI at Robots & Pencils

 For years, engineering leaders have relied on familiar metrics to gauge developer performance: story points, bug counts, and lines of code.
 These measures offered a shared baseline, especially in Agile environments where estimation and output needed a common language.

 But in today’s AI-assisted world, those numbers no longer tell the full story.
-Performance isn’t just about volume or velocity—it’s about outcomes.
+Performance isn’t just about volume or velocity.
+It’s about outcomes.
 Did the developer deliver the expected functionality, with the right quality, on time?
 That’s how we compensate today, and that’s still what matters.
 But how we measure those things must evolve.

 With tools like GitHub Copilot, Claude Code, and Cursor generating entire functions, tests, and documentation quickly, output is becoming less about what a developer types and more about what they model, validate, and evolve.